Smart contracts and reaction-function games: Symmetric investment games

 We define reaction function $R_i \in \mathcal{R}_i$ to be \textbf{weakly dominant against monotone play} if, for each $R'_i \in \mathcal{R}_i$ and $R_{-i} \in \mathcal{M}_{-i}$, $U_i(R) \geq U_i(R'_i,R_{-i})$.
 That is, the player cannot do better than $R_i$ against monotone reactions $R_{-i} \in \mathcal{M}_{-i}$.
 Note that the statement does not restrict $i$'s own reaction ($R_i$ and $R'_i$, respectively) to be monotone.
 However, the characterization in Theorem~\ref{TH:WLmonotone} yields a unique reaction function, namely $\textit{BR}_i$, which is monotone.

 \begin{theorem} For high-risk weakest-link games, reaction function $R_i \in \mathcal{R}_i$ is weakly dominant against monotone play if and only if $R_i = \textit{BR}_i$. \end{theorem}

 The high-risk qualification is restrictive, but this is to be expected.
-We already know from Theorem~\ref{TH:conditional} that many reaction functions ``solve'' weakest-link games in general.
-The purpose of Theorem~\ref{TH:WLmonotone} is partly to identify a strong-enough condition under which we can make a unique, precise recommendation.
+There are many reaction functions that ``solve'' weakest-link games in general.
+The purpose of Theorem~\ref{TH:WLmonotone} is partly to identify a strong-enough condition under which we can make a unique, precise recommendation of which reaction function to play.

 There are other variations on the same idea such as weak dominance against safe play, where one assumes instead the others to play safe.
 In some sense, safe play is more restrictive than monotone play.
 Therefore, there are now many weakly dominant reaction functions, for instance all that exhibit conditional collaboration (including $\textit{BR}_i$).
 One can even define weak dominance in general (so not only against safe or monotone play), but we argue in Remark~\ref{REM:WD} that this is too demanding.